Re-Volt/re-volt-addon/docs/import-export/import-export.md

 A lookup grid will be automatically exported.
 This can be turned off in the export settings.

+## Instances (.fin)

+### Import

+- All prm meshes linked in the .fin file will be loaded.
+- If the file name of a mesh is too long (> 8 characters), the first file of the containing folder with the first 8 characters matching will be chosen.
+- An empty object will be loaded of a non-existent mesh.
+- Properties are accessible in the Re-Volt panel in the Object section of the Properties editor.

 ## parameters.txt (Car)

 ### Import